addania/coding/src/pages/Impressions202020312.md

 Today I will work on my very first issue and I will solve it, crack it, nail it.. all on my own!
 Completely alone!!
 And then I will obviously rule the universe..
 At least that is the plan..
-What can possible stop me? :))
+What can possibly stop me? :))
 Hmm, maybe I should take a look at that issue first, maybe :))

 2 hours later....